RockRobotic/copc-lib/README.md

 copc-lib is a library which provides an easy-to-use reader and writer interface for [COPC](https://copc.io/) point clouds.
 This project provides a complete interface for handling COPC files, so that no additional LAZ or LAS libraries are required.

-*Note: This library is in beta and API may change*

 ## Build from source

 ### Dependencies